H12345555/LifeExp-by-Country/README.md

 Multi-facet visualization and plot composition with ggplot2, patchwork, and gridExtra Statistical inference using ANOVA and Tukey’s HSD Automated export of figures for reporting
-The code results in a complete suite of visualizations (density plots, boxplots, bar charts, scatterplots with trends) and statistical tests to evaluate differences in life expectancy across countries from 1957–2007.
+The code results in a complete suite of visualizations (density plots, boxplots, bar charts, scatterplots with trends) and statistical tests to evaluate differences in life expectancy across countries from 1957–2007. <br><br>

 ## Skills Demonstrated
-- Data Wrangling & Tidy Data Principles
+### Data Wrangling & Tidy Data Principles
 - Filtering data by target countries
 - Grouping and summarizing numeric variables
 - Using the pipe operator (%>%) to structure readable, reproducible workflows
 - Creating derived datasets capturing summary statistics for use across visualizations

+### Statistical Analysis
+- Descriptive statistics:<br>
+   - mean, median, and standard deviation
+- Inferential statistics:<br>
+   - ANOVA to test for differences in mean life expectancy across countries
+   - TukeyHSD post-hoc comparisons
+- Interpretation of significance and confidence intervals<br>

+### Reproducible Workflow
+- Programmatically generating and saving figures as .png files
+- Modular code organization enabling easy updates or parameter changes
+- Clean labeling and theming for professional-quality visual outputs<br>

 ### Data Visualization
 - Demonstrates advanced use of ggplot2: